sortlist/jobs/README.md

 #### Side notes

 Keep in mind what we will compare your work with our own Tableau analysis.
-We’d like to see that your data analysis has that potential:
+We’d like to see that your data analysis is:

  * clean
  * readable